Adult Student Resources

 Part One: Introduction to a new piece

-To encourage students to think about character and mood, perform a piece with the title hidden and have them guess what it might be about.
+To encourage students to think about character and mood, I perform a piece with the title hidden and have them guess what it could be about.
 Students use the practice of slow looking to find patterns and identify how the elements of music (e.g. melody, harmony, form, texture, dynamics) are at play in a given piece.

 Next, we compare the title they brainstormed with the original title.
 It’s amazing how well students capture the essence of a piece!
 For example, “Floating,” “Dreaming,” “Soaring,” “Kite Flying,” and “Skating” are all common titles students give to “Gliding” by Elvina Truman Pearce.
-After thinking about the title, we learn the piece as the composer intended.
-Learning by rote is a natural opportunity for slow looking because listening is a crucial part of the learning process.

 Part Two: Use the Title to Create a New Story